United Farm Workers: Community organizing and divisions of labor in the UFW

 Among the women who engaged in activism for labor rights, traditional and non traditional patterns of activism existed.
-Mexican-American women like Dolores Huerta used their education and resources arrange programs at the grassroots level, sustaining and leading members it into the labor movement.
-As the sister-in-law of César Chávez, Huerta co-founded the National Farmworkers Association, which became the United Farm Workers.
-She had great influence over the direction that it took, breaking stereotypes of the Mexican woman in the 1960s.
-Huerta was instrumental in organizing the large scale boycott of grapes during the 1960s.
+Mexican-American women like Dolores Huerta used their education and resources to arrange programs at the grassroots level, sustaining and leading members into the labor movement.
+As the sister-in-law of César Chávez, Huerta had great influence over the direction that it took.

 Between 1964 and 1965, Gilbert Padilla and Huerta organized wine and liquor boycotts throughout California.
-Later, in 1968, Huerta led the boycotts of grapes within the east coast, successfully convincing other unions, such as the seafarer union, to join their cause while also getting multiple pro-union neighborhoods in New York to join the boycotting of stores that sold from grapes striking farms.
-By 1973, Dolores Huerta began to act as a lobbyist for the UFW in the California State congress.
+In 1968, Huerta led the boycotts of grapes within the east coast, successfully convincing other unions, such as the seafarer union, to join their cause while also getting multiple pro-union neighborhoods in New York to join the boycotting of stores that sold from grapes striking farms.
+By 1973, Huerta began to act as a lobbyist for the UFW in the California State congress.
 During this period, she testified in favor of both Latino and Latina voting rights as well as further protections for farm workers.

-However, it was most common for Chicana activists and female labor union members to be involved in administrative tasks for the early stages of UFW.
+It was most common for Chicana activists and female labor union members to be involved in administrative tasks for the early stages of UFW.
 Women like Helen Chávez were important in responsibilities such as credit union bookkeeping and behind the scenes advising.
 Still, both women along with other Chicana activists participated in picketing with their families in the face of police intimidation and racial abuse.
 Keeping track of union services and membership were traditionally responsibilities given to female organizers and it was integral to the institutional survival of the UFW, but it has gone much less recognized throughout history due to the male led strikes receiving majority public attention.